Create and Manage Compute Pools

 -

-A reserved virtual IP (VIP) address for the cluster control plane endpoint.
-The VIP must be allocated from your network infrastructure team or IPAM system before provisioning.
+A reserved virtual IP (VIP) address for the cluster control plane endpoint, required when network overlay is disabled.
+When network overlay is enabled, the endpoint is derived from the overlay CIDR and VIP can be omitted.
+If you require a VIP, it must be allocated from your network infrastructure team or IPAM system before provisioning.

 The Compute Pool variant (Dedicated or Shared) cannot be changed after creation.
 If you need to switch variants, you must delete the Compute Pool and create a new one.
 Review the Compute Pool concepts page to select the appropriate variant before proceeding.